RateCity.com.au

 Mark Bristow

-Home insurance can provide cover for a number of challenges you may face as a homeowner, including if your house burns down, if there’s a break-in and even the medical bills if someone gets hurt on your property.
+• Home insurance can cover several risks you may face as a homeowner, such as rebuilding your house if it burns down, replacing the possessions stolen in a break-in, or paying medical bills if someone is hurt on your property.

 However, if you decide to rent out your home, a regular home insurance policy may not be sufficient, and you may need some extra cover options designed especially for landlords.